 Alerts and stipulations are everywhere, treating us like drooling morons.

+'Danger!
+It is inadvisable to clamber to the top of this pylon!
 Warning!
 Do not feed your hair extensions between the teeth of the escalator!

 Warning!
 Do not submerge your head in this Jumbo carton of Popcorn!
 Danger!
 Licking the tarmac in the fast lane of the carriageway can damage the road surface!